uzz1/TerraFirmaAssessment/README.md

 ## Uzair Ebrahim

 This project is a containerized single page web application implementing CRUD operations, with Authentication and Authorization.
+It uses a normalized table stucture which pivots for mobile view.
+The app also implements error handling.

 The technology stack comprises of:
 ReactJS, NodeJS, Express, MongoDB, JSON Web Tokens, Redux, Docker